sneJ-/kubernetes-cards/rules/readme.md

-Source code to generate a `.pdf` of the game rules in the languate of choice.
+Source code to generate a `.pdf` of the game rules in the language of choice.
-`XeLaTex` of the [MiKTeX](https://miktex.org/) project was used for compilation.
+`XeLaTex` of the [MiKTeX](https://miktex.org/) project can be used for compilation.